Computing the twisted $L^2$-Euler characteristic: Examples and applications

 \subsection{Convergence rate of finite approximation}

 To test the convergence given by Lück's approximation theorem, we apply the untwisted algorithm to a \emph{naturally occurring} matrix.
 More specifically, let $M$ be the census hyperbolic $3$-manifold $\mathrm{v1539(5,1)}$.
-We use \textsf{SnapPy} and \textsf{Regina} to construct a triangulation and then use \textsf{HAP} to compute its fundamental group
+We use \textsf{HAP} to compute the fundamental group